DMV Point System in Hawaii

-If a certain number of points were collected over a specified period of time, then a driver would face the possibility of a suspended license.
-But the courts became overwhelmed, so the legislature acted by decriminalizing most traffic breaches.
+If a certain number of points were collected over a specified period of time, then a driver would face the possibility of a suspended driver's license.
+The courts became overwhelmed, so the legislature acted by decriminalizing most traffic breaches.
 Thus, most infractions are now deemed civil rather than criminal offenses and are only assessed a monetary fine that no longer requires a trip to court.
 However, serious offenses/violations like driving under the influence of drugs/alcohol (DUI) will generally require you to satisfy court requirements.

-This does not mean that your record will not be damaged by amassing civil traffic infractions.
-Quite the contrary: All traffic tickets issued, minus parking tickets, show up on your traffic abstract/driving history report.
+Having no point system does not mean that your record will not be damaged by amassing civil traffic infractions.
+All traffic tickets issued in Hawaii, minus parking tickets, will show up on your traffic abstract/driving history report.
 Certain traffic violations may result in the immediate suspension, revocation, or cancellation of your Hawaii driver's license.

-The abstract is available to both employers and insurance companies.
+Your driving record abstract is available to both employers and insurance companies.
 Thus, any signs of habitual problems with traffic tickets, especially for serious offenses, will surely send your insurance rates through the roof.
-And if your profession involves driving, which is true for many in Hawaii, you may have trouble getting or keeping a job.
+Additionally, if your profession involves driving, which is true for many in Hawaii, you may have trouble getting or keeping a job.

-So even though Hawaii no longer uses a point system, the effects of getting traffic tickets are still the same: You'll pay fines, your driving record will show you're not the safest of drivers, and your license may be suspended.
+Even though Hawaii no longer uses a point system, the consequences of getting traffic tickets are still the same.
+You'll pay fines, your driving record will show you're not the safest of drivers, and your HI driver's license may be suspended, revoked, or cancelled.